 It is, however, highly desirable to use a standard phrase identifying the willmaker’s and witnesses’ signatures.
 This is called the attestation clause.
 It is usually placed at the foot of the will, beside the space allowed for the signatures of the willmaker and the witnesses.
 The following is an example of an attestation clause:

 The courts, in deciding the meaning of a will, will look first at the actual wording of the will.
 If the willmaker is not using professional legal help, having another person read over the will may help in ensuring that the meaning of the will is clear.
-It at all possible, professional help should be sought.
+The law relating to the construing or interpretation of wills can be technical and great care should be exercised as to how a will is drawn up.
+If possible, professional help should be sought.